dave-hillier/bullfirst/README.md

 I prefer to group things by feature rather than by type, but given the simplicity of this app I have grouped this way.
 This approach scales to moderately complex.
 Grouping by feature is difficult to show with only one feature.

+## Split HTML into templates
+While this page is relatively simple, I think that having smaller files with specific purposes makes the HTML easier to navigate and as each part is smaller, therefore easier to reason about.

 ## CSS
 ### Responsive
 Improved the layout on narrower displays.
 Now moves the chart below and the table fills the width when the display is